The Classic 10 Day China Itinerary: Shanghai, Beijing, and more!

 Peking roast duck

-Tianjin is a city that's very close to Beijing, only about an hour and a half by high speed train.
-You can check out Exploring Tianjin attractions for options to do in Tianjin if you're sticking around the Beijing area.
+Beijing Extension Option: Tianjin is a city that's very close to Beijing, only about an hour and a half by high speed train.
+You can check out Exploring Tianjin attractions for options to do in Tianjin if you're sticking around the Beijing area for a longer period of time.

-Xi'an is where the famous terracotta warriors are located and much further west into China.
-Xi'an is great to visit as part of a 10 day China itinerary, not just because of the terra-cotta warriors, but because it has a completely different vibe to coastal and northern China.
-If you must go here during a Chinese holiday, you can read my tips on surviving Xi'an during a holiday.
+Finish your trip in Xi’an, an ancient city known for its historical treasures, most famously the terracotta warriors.
+Xi'an is great to visit as part of a 10 day China itinerary, not just because of the terracotta warriors, but because it has a completely different vibe to coastal and northern China.
+If you must go here during a Chinese holiday (which I don't recommend), you can read my tips on surviving Xi'an during a holiday.

 Terracotta Warriors